 Here are the best ways to invest money, even if you have little to invest.

-Mutual funds are a collection of stocks, bonds, or other investments you and other investors pool your money to invest in together.
+are a collection of stocks, bonds, or other investments you and other investors pool your money to invest in together.
 Overseen by a professional manager, the goal is to increase the value of the fund over time, which makes this a good choice for investing for retirement.
 It’s also a great choice for savers if you’re new to investing because it doesn’t take a lot of money to get started.
-In fact, you already may be invested in a mutual fund.
+You already may be invested in a mutual fund.
 If you have a 401(k) account at work, you are investing in a mutual fund.

 There are four different types of mutual funds.